tstelzer/fp-ts/docs/tutorials/the-road-to-composition/functions-as-values.md

     new Date(user.registered) <= new Date('2019.12.31');
 ```

-Ugh, lots of red flags here (hard coded dates, function still relies on the
+Ugh, lots of red flags here; hard coded dates, function still relies on the
-badly formatted user data, etc), but my coffee cup says we're agile, so let's
+badly formatted user data, etc. pp. But my coffee cup claims we're agile, so
-verify that we solved the problem at hand:
+let's verify that we solved the problem at hand and keep moving:

 ```typescript
 assert.strictEqual(didRegisterInDecember2019(users[3]), false);